ddlfcloud/tf-script-example/README.md

-## no warranty is provided, proper testing should be used in production environments.
+## no warranty is provided, proper testing should be done before being used in production environments.
 This repository is for demonstration purposes only.

 # Concept
 Users or automation will only have to update and create permissions plain text files and the python will hydrate permission files into TF files.